aspose-tex/Aspose.TeX-Documentation/net/release-notes/release-notes-2021/aspose-tex-for-net-21-11-release-notes/_index.md

 ## Aspose.TeX 21.11 for .NET has been released!

-Object TeX support for line stroke properties manipulation.
-Support for pict2e package has been implemented.
+Support for hyperref package has been implemented.

 | Key | Summary | Category |
 |---|---|---|